Chester Wilmot

 Reginald William Winchester Wilmot (21 June 1911 – 10 January 1954) was an Australian war correspondent who reported for the BBC and the ABC during the Second World War.
 After the war he continued to work as a broadcast reporter, and wrote a well-appreciated book about the liberation of Europe.
-He was killed in the crash of a BOAC Comet (Yoke Peter) over the Mediterranean Sea.
+He was killed in the crash of a BOAC Comet over the Elba island.

 Early life

 Wilmot was born in Brighton, a suburb of Melbourne; he was the son of Reginald Wilmot, a sports journalist, and grandson of surveyor JGW Wilmot.
-He attended Melbourne Grammar School and then studied history, politics and law under Sir Ernest Scott at the University of Melbourne, where he resided at Trinity College and became interested in debating; after he graduated in 1936, he went on an international debating tour.
-One of the stops was in Nazi Germany where he went to a Nuremberg Rally.
-Wilmot began to work as a legal clerk in 1939.
+He attended Melbourne Grammar School which he captained in 1930.
+He then took an arts degree at the University of Melbourne, majoring in history and politics under Sir Ernest Scott (BA 1935), followed by a law degree (LLB 1936).
+He resided at Trinity College and represented the university in debating in 1932–33 and 1935.
+He established a friendly rivalry with Alan Moorehead.
+As a president of the Students' Representative Council in 1936, he supported the vice-chancellor Raymond Priestley and was instrumental in the formation of the National Union of Australian University Students.
+He was invited to address the Australian Broadcasting Commission.
+In September 1938, during the Munich crisis, he visited Berlin, Nuremberg and Vienna in Nazi Germany on an international tour with the University of Melbourne's debating team, and attended a Nuremberg Rally.
+He began to work as an articled law clerk at the insistence of his family in February 1939.

 War reporter

-After working as a law clerk for only a few months, the outbreak of the Second World War led Wilmot to join the Australian Broadcasting Corporation.
-He was sent to the Middle East in 1940 and reported from North Africa, Greece and Syria; he was in Tobruk during the siege of 1941.
+After a brief legal career of a few months, the outbreak of the Second World War led Wilmot to join the Australian Broadcasting Commission.
+He was sent to the Middle East in September 1940 and reported from North Africa, Greece and Syria, pioneering broadcast interviews; he was in Tobruk during the siege of 1941.
 When Japan entered the war, Wilmot returned to Australia, then went out to cover the war in the Pacific.
 He reported from Papua during the Japanese invasion in 1942, including the Kokoda Track campaign, where he walked up to the forward area, around Abuari and Isurava, with fellow war correspondent Osmar White and cinematographer Damien Parer.
 Wilmot regarded General Sir Thomas Blamey as incompetent and protested at his sacking of Lieutenant General Sydney Rowell.

 Blamey cancelled Wilmot's accreditation as a war correspondent in October 1942 for spreading a false rumour that Blamey was taking payments from the laundry contractor at Puckapunyal.
 Wilmot was reinstated, but on 1 November 1942, Blamey again terminated Wilmot's accreditation, this time for good.